Mohamad-glitch/Pixelfed-Photo-Sharing-App/README.md

 ### How?

-- Start with docker-compose up -d command
+- Start with docker compose up -d command
 - -d: detached mode (run in background)
 - Wait 2-3 minutes (first startup is long)

 ### Status Check

-Check with docker-compose ps.
+Check with docker compose ps.

 **Should see:**
 - pixelfed-web: Up